sdenier/golive/README.md

 # GoLive

-## Todos
+Small Angular app for non-interactive display of live results:

+- poll results in json format and refresh
+- display each course/set in a column
+- autoscroll each column so that all data have a chance to show

-### GoLive
+### Todos

+**GoLive**
-- GoLive: multiple column display
+- multiple column display with foundation
-- GoLive: configuration
+- configuration (columns, automatic number of columns?)
+- automatic detection of new/recent results + highlight
+- special headup component with only new/recent results
-- don't poll unless all columns have at least one full pass
+- don't poll/refresh results unless all columns have at least one full pass

-- foundation? as external lib
 - plugins Brunch (minifier...)

-### Geco
+**Geco**

 - generate valid json (json serializer/mustache hack)
 - deprecate current gecolive